MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-configure-tracking.md

 By default, the Azure Machine Learning plugin for MLflow performs interactive authentication by opening the default browser to prompt for credentials.
 But the plugin also supports several other authentication mechanisms.
 The `azure-identity` package provides this support.
 This package is installed as a dependency of the `azureml-mlflow` plugin.

-The authentication process tries the following methods, one after another, until one of them succeeds:
+The authentication process tries the following methods, one after another, until one succeeds:

 1. **Environment**: Account information that's specified via environment variables is read and used for authentication.
 1. **Managed Identity**: If the application is deployed to an Azure host with a managed identity enabled, the managed identity is used for authentication.